TechColab/uEVSE/README.md

  + Potential integration with Home Assistant etc.
  + Easier to build the hardware
  + Does not need the op-amp
- ~ Probably about the same size and cost
  - Needs driver IC with 3.3V inputs and 12V outputs
  - Needs a 3.3V supply regulator
- - Outputs are only 3.3V
  - Very limited outputs, in terms of count and restrictions
  - Needs software development

+Probably about the same size and cost.
 To be continued.